alanxz/SimpleAmqpClient/README.md

 - Mac OS X (10.7, 10.6, gcc-4.2, 32 and 64-bit).
 Likely to work on older version, but has not been tested

 ### Pre-requisites
-+  [boost-1.47.0](http://www.boost.org/) or newer (uses chrono, system internally in addition to other header based libraries such as sharedptr and noncopyable)
 +  [rabbitmq-c](http://github.com/alanxz/rabbitmq-c) you'll need version 0.5.1 or better.
 +  [cmake 2.8+](http://www.cmake.org/) what is needed for the build system
 +  [Doxygen](http://www.stack.nl/~dimitri/doxygen/) OPTIONAL only necessary to generate API documentation